pris-nlp/COLING2022_Bayesian-for-OOD/README.md

 3. Training with Cross-entropy Loss and testing with MSP
  ``sh run.sh 2``

-3. Testing with MSP or Entropy plus Bayes
+3. Testing with MSP plus Bayes
  ``sh run.sh 3``